Steamgjk/Nezha/README.md

 Currently, we provide two ways of compiling/building Nezha

 ### Makefile
-The Makefile building system follows the same style as NOPaxos codebase [[NOPaxos Codebase](https://github.com/UWSysLab/NOPaxos)].
+The Makefile building system follows the same style as [NOPaxos Codebase](https://github.com/UWSysLab/NOPaxos).
 There is a main Makefile at the top level of folder.

 ```
     cd nezhav2 && make